EmperorJack/mixxx-pi-config/README.md

 ## Connecting to the pi

 - Plug the pi into the power supply, Mixxx should start automatically
-- Either plug in a USB keyboard, or connect the pi to the internet via ethernet and ssh to it (user: `pi`, password: `mixxx`)
+- To interact with the pi, either plug in a USB keyboard, or connect it to the internet and use ssh to control it from another computer (user: `pi`, password: `mixxx`)
+- To connect the pi to the internet either use an ethernet connection or use `raspi-config` to configure a wifi connection

 ## Package installation